TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/GuidesXml.rst

 -------------

-The *project* property contains the title of the project and is displayed in the left sidebar (desktop) or the top (mobile) of the theme and in the title meta tag.
+The *project* property contains the title of the project and is displayed in the left sidebar (desktop) or the top (mobile) of the theme and in the title tag.

 For TYPO3 extensions we suggest to use the extension name in a readable